Student Media: Yearbook I-IV

 Grade Level: 9-10-11-12

-Course Prerequisites: Journalism I, Photography I, Student Media Yearbook
+Course Prerequisites: Journalism I, Photography I, Student Media Yearbook, or Unique Experience

 Application: None